What Laws Govern Family Law and Divorce

 Solid Support System

 A divorce can take a mental, financial, and physical toll on you.
-Having a great support system is essential during the process.
-Remember, your goal is to make the process as smooth as possible and to get your fair share of what you contributed to the marriage.
+Having a great support system is essential during this time.
+Remember, your goal is to make the divorce process as smooth as possible and to get your fair share of what you contributed to the marriage.
 You may want to consider a therapist or counselor for you and your children.
 Also consider a real estate agent if you are planning on selling your home.
 Most importantly, gather your closest friends and family who will support you and remain positive throughout the process.

 You will need to gather personal information for yourself, including your legal name, phone numbers, emails, birth certificate, social security card, etc. You should also gather your employer information, including your employer’s name, address, phone number, and email.
 Further, you should have a copy of your health insurance information and a certified copy of your marriage certificate.
 You should also have the same information for your spouse and children or dependents.